-Not if registered with any of the following: Arabian Horse Club Registry of America, Appaloosa Horse Club, American Quarter Horse Association, United States Trotting avoid taxation.
-35 III.
-Comp.
-Stat.
-120/2-60 and 86 III.
+Not if registered with any of the following: Arabian Horse Club Registry of America, Appaloosa Horse Club, American Quarter Horse Association, United States Trotting a short time-frame

 Association, or Jockey Club.
 35 III.
 Comp.
 Stat.
 120/2-5(27).